elisseck/hm-public/README.md

     * Composer >= 1.2.3
     * Ansible >= 2.3.1.0
     * Vagrant >= 1.9.0
+    * Note to Linux users:
+        * You might need to enable mbstring and phpunit manually on your machine.
+You can do this by running `sudo apt-get install php7.0-mbstring` and `sudo apt-get install phpunit`.
+        * You will need to install NFS, which is a distributed file system protocol used between your local machine and the virtual machine generated with `vagrant up`.
+You can do so by running `sudo apt install nfs-kernel-server`.
+You might also have to run `sudo apt install nfs-common` if you have mounting issues after installing.
+More information about that here: https://help.ubuntu.com/lts/serverguide/network-file-system.html.

 2. From your terminal, clone the repository locally using `git clone git@github.com:sardell/hm-public.git`.
 3. From the root of the project, install all Composer dependencies by running `composer install`.
 4. Inside the config folder, create a new file called `local.config.yml` and add the following, keeping in mind to fill in the path to your project locally without the double curly braces: